In which career can you have the biggest positive impact on the world?

 We’ve argued that one of the most important priorities is working out what the priorities should be.
 There’s a huge amount that’s not known about how to do the most good, and although this is one of the most important questions someone would ask, it has received little systematic study.

 The study of which actions do the most good is especially neglected if you take a long-term perspective, in which what most matters is the effects of our actions on future generations.
-This position has only been recently elucidated, and we know little about its practical implications.
+This position has only been recently explored, and we know little about its practical implications.
 Given this, we could easily see our current perspective on global priorities shifting given more research, so these questions have practical significance.

 The study of how to help others is also especially neglected from a high-level perspective.
 People have done significant work on questions like “how can we reduce climate change”, but much less on the question “how pressing is climate change compared to health?” and “what methods should we use to make that comparison?”.
 It’s these high-level questions we especially want to see addressed.